kgryte/github-get/README.md

 ### Attributes

-The `Query` instance has the following attributes...
+A `Query` instance has the following attributes...

 #### query.all